Ultimate Thailand Honeymoon Guide

 Khao Lak is less busy with some beautiful hotels and it’s also a handy jumping-off point to the Similan Islands in the Andaman Sea.

-If you’ve ever wanted to visit Seychelles’ white sandy beaches, these stunning islands are similar with big granite boulders and abundant marine life.
+If you had a honeymoon in Seychelles on your wish list, the white sandy beaches on these stunning islands are similar, with big granite boulders and abundant marine life.
 It’s also close to Khao Sok National Park, one of the best national parks in Thailand.

 Where to stay: The Sarojin | Casa De La Flora | Moracea by Khao Lak Resort